kogyeonghoon/blogpost/_posts/2025-04-28-symmetrized-diffusion.md

 * **Dataset**: We utilize the **QM9 dataset** <d-cite key="ramakrishnan2014quantum"></d-cite>, a widely adopted benchmark in molecular machine learning.
 QM9 consists of approximately 134,000 small organic molecules, each containing up to nine heavy atoms (Carbon, Nitrogen, Oxygen, and Fluorine), along with their 3D Cartesian coordinates.
 * **Task**: The task is **unconditional generation**, meaning the model generates 3D molecular structures without any input conditions like a molecular graph or target properties.
-* **Baseline Comparison**: We compare our method against **eqgat-diff** <d-cite key="le2024eqgatdiff"></d-cite>, a notable equivariant diffusion model for 3D molecular generation.
-We aim to compare against reported results for eqgat-diff on the QM9 dataset.
+* **Baseline Comparison**: We compare our method against **EQGAT-diff** <d-cite key="le2024eqgatdiff"></d-cite>, a notable equivariant diffusion model for 3D molecular generation.
+We aim to compare against reported results for EQGAT-diff on the QM9 dataset.
 * **Our Model Details**: Our Permutation Symmetrized Diffusion Model is trained as described in the preceding sections.
 The score function $$\nabla \log \tilde{p}_t$$ was approximated using a neural network, and the training objective involved MCMC sampling to estimate the expectation $$\mathbb{E}_{\mathcal{S}}[\nabla_{y}I(\sigma)]$$.
 * **Evaluation Metrics**: We assessed the generated molecules using the following standard metrics:
     * **Atom Stability**: The percentage atoms that adhere to valency rules (e.g. a carbon atom has a valency 4).